JRT-Vgz/csharp-clean-architecture-demo/README.md

 - Entity Framework
 - FluentValidation
 - Automapper
-- API and console output.
+- API and console output
-- Use of external services.
+- Use of external services
-- Functional and Imperative Programming.
+- Functional and Imperative Programming
 - Unit Tests with xUnit
+- Coverlet & Report Generator